cashweaver-zz/cms-manager/lib/usage/new.md

-new UNDER DEVELOPMENT
+new -w|d PATH
-  Create a new website.
+  Create a new instance of a CMS

   Required
   --------------------------------------------------------------------------------------------------
-  --prebuild, -p                  Build a new Drupal website based on the prebuild.

-  OR

-  --fresh, -f                     Create a brand new Drupal website.
+  WordPress
+    -w [PATH]           Full path to website to be backed up.

+  Drupal
+    -d [PATH]           Full path to directory that backups will be saved to.